Dancing in Maine: The Revival, Bowdoinham & Origins of Stylistic Features

 The members of Old Grey Goose have been playing together in various configurations for over 30 years.
 When they started, like so many people in the folk revival movement, they were playing music from the southern Appalachians.
 Two things happened to change that.

 Doug and some of the others started to ask why so many Maine musicians were playing tunes from North Carolina when there was lots of music from all around them.
 That led in 1975 to their friendship with Otto Soper, an old-time Maine musician who had been playing for dances since the very early 1900’s.
 He played fiddle and saxophone, and he was an excellent piano player.
 He encouraged the younger musicians to play the music of Maine, an idea which immediately made sense to them.
-They began searching out 0ld-time Maine musicians and learning from them, which they continue to do to this day.
+They began searching out old-time Maine musicians and learning from them, which they continue to do to this day.
 He also taught them a lot about playing, both repertoire and style; Doug’s piano style is very heavily influence by Otto Soper.

-The other major influence was that Dudley did some dances in Maine, at least one of which, around 1975, was attended by Doug and Elaine (who were married at the time), Greg and John.
+The other major influence was that Dudley did some dances in Maine, at least one of which, at Colby College around 1975, was attended by Doug and Elaine (who were married at the time), Greg and John.
 I believe I’ve heard Dudley mention the scruffy-looking hippies that started showing up at his dances, possibly even taking notes; I’m sure that was an accurate description!

 Independently Doug and Elaine, and Greg realized how much fun the dancing was and thought about how much fun it would be to start calling and playing for dances themselves.
 This was the beginning of the revival of traditional music and dance in Maine.
 Although major changes have happened since then, it’s still going strong.